 I haven’t lost faith in peer to peer lending.
-But before allocating new funds to Lending Club, I’d like to see my personal returns bottom out and begin to recover.
-The decrease in returns also makes me question how peer lending will handle the next economic downturn.
+I’m now allocating new funds back into Lending Club now that my personal returns have begun to stabilize.
+However, the recent decrease in returns makes me wonder how peer lending will handle the next economic downturn.

 Lending Club provides a quarterly update on investor returns.
 In the latest, CIO Sid Jajodia had this to say: